rajarapuraj/SQL_Project/README.md

 In the initial data prepation phase, I've performed the following tasks:

-1. Data ingestion
-2. Handling missing values
-3. Data cleaning and formatting
+  A. Removing of duplicates
+	B. Standardizing the data
+	C. Managing Null values or blank values
+	D. Removing empty or unwanted columns

 Please [click here](https://github.com/rajarapuraj/SQL_Project/blob/main/Trachoma_SQL_Project.sql) for detail SQL codes performed on the dataset.

 ### Exploratory Data Analysis

-EDA involved exploring the employee's salary data to answer key questions, such as:
+EDA involved exploring the trachoma population data to answer key questions, such as:

 - How many employee's are there in each department?
 - How many male and female employee's are there in the organization?